Corowa Who's Who

 Distinguished and Famous people from Corowa

-Corowa is a small town located in the Riverina region of New South Wales, Australia.
-Despite its small size, it has been home to several distinguished and famous people throughout its history.
-In this article, we will take a look at some of the most notable figures to come out of Corowa.
+Corowa, a town located in the southern region of New South Wales, Australia, has been home to many distinguished and famous individuals throughout history.
+Below are some notable figures associated with this area.

 John O'Sullivan, born in Corowa in 1950, is an Australian rugby league player.
 He represented Australia in 17 Test matches between 1972 and 1978, serving as the national team captain in several games.
 O'Sullivan played for various clubs during his career, including the South Sydney Rabbitohs and the Eastern Suburbs Roosters.

 Larry Sitsky, a renowned Australian composer and pianist, was born in Corowa in 1934.
 He has composed numerous works, including orchestral, chamber, vocal, and piano pieces.
 Sitsky's compositions have received international recognition and have been performed by renowned orchestras and ensembles worldwide.

 Tommy Duggan, born in Corowa in 1896, was an Australian rules footballer who played for the Collingwood Football Club in the Victorian Football League (VFL).
 He was a part of Collingwood's premiership-winning teams in 1917 and 1919 and was known for his exceptional skills as a forward.